I love getting outside.

 This film says a lot.

 I started running because Shelley turned me on to it.
 I started running on trails (ironically the very same ones I used to dread while hiking) because a good friend was recovering from an injury and was using cycling to assist in his recovery.
 He joined the cycling team I was on and the healthier he got the more time we spent on our feet instead of on wheels.
 I started entering running races because it seemed like the natural thing to do.
-Here is more about running.
+Here is more about my running.

 Hanging out with an active crowd sure pays off.

-I started to like writing back in high school.
+I started to enjoy writing back in high school.
 I took Honors English and Creative Writing and from what I recall it was a mostly enjoyable experience in spite of what my very average grades might suggest and from what my parents might recall when it was time for me to do my homework.
 Finishing a research paper was like pulling teeth but most every other writing assignment I took to with some degree of enthusiasm.

 As I grew older first television and then magazines (VeloNews and Cycle Sport mostly) and then the Internet replaced the books I read but the urge to write was still there so in 2003 I started keeping an online training diary to chart and track my cycling.
 My first foray into keeping a diary was kind of dry but over time it was a chance to not only record my physical efforts but also to comment on myself.
 It seems speaking in the third person is still a habit of mine.
-I also enjoyed commenting on pretty much everything so in 2006 I launched my first blog.
+I also enjoyed commenting on pretty much everything else so in 2006 I launched my first blog.
 After several restarts of my blog, some facilitated by a change in careers (I moved from the bicycle industry to IT), this Google blog is me starting over from scratch once again.

-Blogs are a dime a dozen really and mine is no different; but writing is fun and often therapeutic and sometimes like catharsis.
+Blogs are a dime a dozen really, and mine is no different, but writing is fun and often therapeutic and sometimes like catharsis.
 Plus, when you get a positive comment or praise for a post well done it's a nice little pat on the back.
 I don't worry much about the other comments.
 I also still like to chart and track stuff and being able to search my blog makes those things easier to find.
 Lastly, sharing is fun.
 I would hardly use the Internet if I didn't like to share.